Aid to religious colleges and universities presents at least three First Amendment–related issues:

 Neither the statute itself nor the accompanying regulations clearly defined the terms religious worship or sectarian activity.
 From cases invalidating public financial assistance of church-related elementary and secondary education, including Abington School District v.
 Schempp (1963), it would seem that the terms refer generally to instruction that indoctrinates or promotes faith in the beliefs of a particular denomination or which advocates a manifestly religious worldview.

-Government scholarships to students at religious schools
+Court has addresed government scholarships to students at religious schools

 A number of cases address the constitutionality of scholarships to students attending religious colleges or universities.